Metroid: Other M: Reception

-In a feature for 1UP.com, Jeremy Parish states that many Metroid fans were disappointed by the game's story, power-up restrictions and its "awkward handling of its leading lady".
+In a feature for 1UP.com, Jeremy Parish states that many Metroid fans were disappointed by the story, power-up restrictions and its "awkward handling of its leading lady".
 Video game scholar Luke Arnott argued that players were dissatisfied with Other M because it did not consistently balance gameplay constraints with player agency, and because it failed at what he calls "imperative" storytelling.
 Arnott suggested that studying how games like Other M create meaning in virtual spaces may help design better games and situate them within wider theories of postmodern subjectivity.
-Clyde Mandelin of Legends of Localization noted that the game received mixed-to-positive reactions from Japanese fans.
-Kotaku's Luke Plunkett wrote that Team Ninja was blamed by "many people" for the game's story; Hayashi later clarified that Sakamoto wrote the story himself.
+Clyde Mandelin of Legends of Localization noted that the game received mixed reactions from Japanese fans.
+Kotaku's Luke Plunkett wrote that Team Ninja was blamed by "many people" for the story; Hayashi later clarified that Sakamoto wrote the story himself.
 Nintendo Treehouse producer Nate Bihldorff stated that the scene depicting Samus' encounter with Ridley "is not a sign of weakness, but of strength.
 People who call out that scene as anything but empowering are kind of missing the point".
 He added that Samus' story "has largely been a matter of individual perception, especially in the US, where people haven't read any of the official manga related to her childhood".

-In May 2022, former president of Nintendo of America Reggie Fils-Aime expressed his disappointment with Other M, believing it would be a hit: "I really thought that that was going to be a defining moment for the Metroid franchise.
+In May 2022, former president of Nintendo of America Reggie Fils-Aimé expressed his disappointment with Other M, believing it would be a hit: "I really thought that that was going to be a defining moment for the Metroid franchise.
 It was giving much more of a perspective about Samus.
 I really thought that was going to be a killer moment in the franchise's history, and it wasn't.
-It didn't deliver – not the business results, it really didn’t touch the player the way we hoped it would".
+It didn't deliver – not the business results, it really didn't touch the player the way we hoped it would".

+Sales

-SalesMetroid: Other M was the third-best-selling video game in Japan during its week of release with 45,398 copies sold, ranking it behind Wii Party and Monster Hunter Diary: Poka Poka Airu Village.
+Metroid: Other M was the third-best-selling video game in Japan during its week of release with 45,398 copies sold, ranking it behind Wii Party and Monster Hunter Diary: Poka Poka Airu Village.
 An additional 11,239 copies were sold the following week.
 It was also the ninth-best-selling game in North America during September 2010, with 173,000 copies sold.
-In the United Kingdom, the game failed to make the top 10 and placed 12th in its first week.
-In November 2010, Fils-Aimé stated that the game is "getting close to half a million" copies sold in the United States.
+In the United Kingdom, it failed to make the top 10 and placed 12th in its first week.
+In November, Fils-Aimé said that it had sold almost half a million copies sold in the United States.